-We all know what to expect when we go to an Italian restaurant back home - the usual array of pasta dishes, maybe a couple pizzas, and of course a tiramisu on the dessert menu.
+We all know what to expect when we go to a typical Italian restaurant back home – the usual array of pasta dishes, maybe a couple pizzas, and, of course, a tiramisu on the dessert menu.
 Would it surprise you, then, to learn that in some parts of Italy you'll be hard-pressed to find tomatoes in the local dishes at all?

 Italy is a young country, formerly made up of independent

 Get to know what's produced locally and what's in season, and you'll be eating the freshest and best of what that area has to offer.
 Steer clear of so-called “Italian food” that's not typical of the region you're in, and you stand a much better chance of avoiding touristy (and overpriced) restaurants.

 And don't worry – almost every hotel in the country (and certainly all the big ones) takes plastic, as do train stations.